 The healthy flows of water in the Linyanti River over the past few years have been good for the local hippo population.
-And where animals live, so too they die, and when an adult hippo succumbed just a few hundred metres from the river, its demise signalled a free-for-all amongst some of the resident carnivores.
-For the first day and a half, a clan of spotted hyaena dominated the carcass, tearing it open from the belly, and eating a large portion of the meat.
-The next day, the hyaenas, having fed to saturation point, moved a short distance away.
+And where animals live, so too they die, and when an adult hippo succumbed just a few hundred metres from the river, its demise signaled a free-for-all amongst some of the resident carnivores.
+For the first day and a half, a clan of spotted hyena dominated the carcass, tearing it open from the belly, and eating a large portion of the meat.
+The next day, the hyenas, having fed to saturation point, moved a short distance away.

 Some of them lay down in nearby pools of water to cool off, and others made their way to the river to drink.
 Some simply lay in the shade of bushes, digesting their easy meal.
 Their absence allowed another carnivore’s access to the remnants of the hippo, in the form of a young male leopard.
 When we arrived at the sighting the leopard was struggling mightily to try and bite his way through the very tough skin of the hippo’s leg.
 It looked to us as if he was trying to sever the leg and make off with it.
 The skin was too tough though, and the leopard continued to methodically work off small bits of meat, and gulp them down.

-Later that afternoon, as the sun was setting, the first hyaena returned.
-The hyaena approached the carcass directly opposite the leopard, and began to eat, but the leopard was having none of it, and after threatening the hyaena for several seconds, he made a sudden, snarling rush at his bigger adversary.
+Later that afternoon, as the sun was setting, the first hyena returned.
+The hyena approached the carcass directly opposite the leopard, and began to eat, but the leopard was having none of it, and after threatening the hyena for several seconds, he made a sudden, snarling rush at his bigger adversary.

 Observers: Lets Kamogelo and Grant Atkinson